 Some employees may be angry and upset about changes in their pay.
 Calmly explain to them that decisions must be made for a business to stay open.

-The flip side: Compensation strategies for businesses that continue operating in crisis
+The flip side: Compensation strategies for thriving businesses during uncertain times

 While some businesses struggle in a crisis, others continue to operate – some at enhanced levels.